FrodeHus/instapull/README.md

   -h, --help            show this help message and exit -m MAX_PAGES, --max-pages MAX_PAGES
-                        Pull a maximum number of pages (12 images per page)
+                        Pull a maximum number of pages (12 images per page) -p PAGE_SIZE, --page-size PAGE_SIZE
+                        Set the page size for each download pass (defaults to 12)

 ```